noahehall/blockchain/blockchain.md

   - everytime a sender puts out a transaction into the mempool, they add a transaction fee, a tip for the miner to validate the transaction
   - miners can look through all possible transactions and will pick the one with the higest fee, (thats how they get paid)

-### consensus (idea and algorithms)
+### consensus

 - drives all the decisions made to establish and grow the blockchain; its how the blockchain makes decisions; and how blocks join the blockchain
-- is an idea, thats implemented via different algorithms
 - a voting process for the network, that makes decisions about information on the blockchain, e.g. which transactions are most trustworthy
-- byzantine generals' problem: an analogy for a distributed network and reaching consensus amongst nodes
+- byzantine generals problem: an analogy for a distributed network and reaching consensus amongst nodes
   - 9 generals encircling an army, need to make a decision about how best to attack, or retreat, and all nine must agree to do the same thing, else they will lose
-  - of the 9 generals, there could be some who are traitors (theres always traitors in the mix)
+  - of the 9 generals, there could be some who are traitors (word to malcolm X)
   - the generals are physically separated, and must send their votes via messengers, which could be attacked along the way, lose the msg, or change the msg

 #### proof of work (PoW)

 - summary: miner nodes solve a math puzzle that requires a lot of computation power. whichever miner is able to solve the puzzle the fastest is able to add a block of transactions to the blockchain
-  - in return, they are paid the transaction fees from all the transactions included in the block, as well as paid by the netowrk with bitcions that were newly created upon the mining of the block
+  - in return, they are paid the transaction fees from all the transactions included in the block, as well as paid by the netowrk with bitcoins that were newly created upon the mining of the block
 - bitcoin uses PoW
 - a way to achieve consensus without a centralized authority, original proposed by bitcoin (see the paper link)
 - whoever puts in the most work to contribute to the system is the most trustworthy